guutama/GRN-TI/README.md

-# Project Pipeline Overview
+# Predicting the genetic component of gene expression using gene regulatory networks

 ## Introduction

-This README presents a detailed overview of our data processing pipeline, designed to transform raw genetic data through several stages of preprocessing, structure learning, and modeling, ultimately producing valuable metrics for analysis.
-The pipeline is structured to ensure efficiency, modularity, and ease of understanding.
+This README presents a detailed overview of our  pipeline for building prediction method and model for genetic component of gene expression.
+This document provides an overview of our data transformation  stages of preprocessing, structure learning, and modeling, evaluation of the model's performance.

 ---

-## Pipeline Structure and Workflow
+## Pipeline Stages

-Below is a detailed representation of the pipeline, formatted to suggest where colors could be applied if the platform supports HTML or custom Markdown rendering:
+### Preprocessing Stage

+The preprocessing stage prepares the raw data  by aligning expressions with genotypes and splitting the dataset into training and test sets.

+### Structure Learning Stage

+In the structure learning stage, the pipeline infers gene regulatory network and make input-output features for each gene in the network

+### Modeling Stage

+The final stage involves training the model on the featurized data and evaluating its performance.

 <pre>
 <code>